mwatsham/AWS-SysOps/EC2 for SysOps.md

 * Use Case
   * Application that requires **maximum high availability**
   * **Critical applications** where each instance must be isolated from failure from each other
+### Partition
-1. **Partition** - spreads instances across many different partitions which rely on different sets of racks of hardware within an AZ.
+Spreads instances across many different partitions which rely on different sets of racks of hardware within an AZ.
 Scales to 100s of EC2 instances per group - Hadoop, Cassandra, Kafka)
 * Partitions are separate racks
 * Up to 7 partitions per AZ
 * 100s of EC2 instances